OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 Once started, it executes pre-start scripts to prepare the VM environment, define the one-fabricmanager domain, and start the VM.

-During the start process the service will try to download the Fabric Manager VM image from a public URL, in case of an air-gapped installation, you can edit `/etc/onefabricmanager.conf` on each node in order to set a custom accessible URL with the image hosted.
+During the start process the service will perform attempts to download the Fabric Manager VM image from a public URL.
+If you are working on an air-gapped installation, edit `/etc/onefabricmanager.conf` on each node in order to set a custom accessible URL with the image hosted.

 ### Validation (Post-Start)